futurians/E-IRFS/README.md

 # E-IRFS: Exponentially Weighted Instance-Aware Repeat Factor Sampling

-📌 Official implementation of our IROS 2025 paper:
-**Exponentially Weighted Instance-Aware Repeat Factor Sampling for Long-Tailed Object Detection**

-This repository introduces **E-IRFS**, a general-purpose sampling method that boosts rare-class performance in long-tailed object detection datasets.
+📌 This repository introduces **E-IRFS**, a general-purpose sampling method that boosts rare-class performance in long-tailed object detection datasets.
 It integrates seamlessly with YOLOv11 models from the [Ultralytics](https://github.com/ultralytics/ultralytics) framework.

 🧪 Designed for any YOLO dataset — just plug and train!